 Diaspora organizations provide tremendous added value to humanitarian assistance.
 Historically, diasporas are key contributors to their countries of origin or heritage through remittances and other financial or in-kind contributions, but their involvement in humanitarian efforts mean so much more.

-This project is led by IOM, in partnership with Haiti Renewal Alliance (HRA) and funded by USAID’s Bureau for Humanitarian Assistance (BHA).
-Its aim is to enhance humanitarian efforts provided by diaspora and other actors, ultimately increasing the reach and effectiveness towards affected communities.
+Building on several decades of work in diaspora engagement, the International Organization for Migration (IOM), in partnership with Haiti Renewal Alliance (HRA) and funded by USAID’s Bureau for Humanitarian Assistance (BHA), developed a Framework for Diaspora's Engagement in Humanitarian Assistance to foster deeper coordination and cooperation between diaspora organizations and with institutional humanitarian actors, like INGOs, NGOs, U.N. agencies, and governments.
+The primary aim of the Framework is to enhance humanitarian efforts provided by diaspora and other actors, ultimately increasing the reach and effectiveness towards affected communities.